manishareddy09/assignment2-arragari/README.md

 ***
 # Table listing Cities

-Below table represents the best cities to visit
+Below table represents the best cities to visit.
+These are the places I want to visit before I finish my Masters.
+I went to first two places already when I stayed in California for a week with my cousins.
+The other two places are few miles away from my University.

 |      City       |  Location        |  Time       |
 | --------------  | ---------------  | ----------- |